ngharo/Panel-of-Lamb/README.md

-The Wall Formerly Known as Sheep by dc414 - https://dc414.org/
+The Panel of Lamb by dc414 - https://dc414.org/

+An open source alternative to Wall of Sheep.

 #### WEBUI Setup
 * Create a mysql database using the structure found in _mysql.db_